near/docs/docs/3.tutorials/auction/0-intro.md

 We'll start by cloning a simple auction smart contract and slowly add features by introducing new concepts as we go.
 By the time you finish this tutorial, you will have learned how to use several key primitives and concepts along the way:

 - Building a smart contract
+- Testing a contract in a realistic environment
 - Deploying and locking a contract
 - Making cross-contract calls
 - Using Non-Fungible Tokens
 - Using Fungible Tokens

-This tutorial comes with contracts written in both JavaScript and Rust.
+- Creating a frontend for a contract
+- Setting up an indexer
+- Creating a factory contract

+In this tutorial, you have the option to follow along in JavaScript or Rust.

 ---

 ## Prerequisites

-Before starting, make sure to setup your development environment.
+Before starting, make sure to set up your development environment.

 <details>
 <summary>Working on Windows?</summary>